mlswg/mls-protocol/draft-ietf-mls-protocol.md

 opaque parent_hash<0..255>;
 ~~~~~

-This extension MUST be present in the `leaf_key_package` Key Package field of an
+This extension MUST be present in the `leaf_key_package` field of an
 `UpdatePath` object.
 When processing a Commit message clients MUST recompute the
 expected value of `parent_hash` for the committer's new leaf and verify that it
 matches the `parent_hash` value in the `leaf_key_package`.
 Moreover, when joining